Welcome!

 What drives my research

-My research is motivated by a fundamental tension: how can developing economies achieve sustainable growth while meeting climate commitments and weathering geopolitical shocks?
+My research is motivated by a fundamental tension: how can developing economies achieve sustainable growth while meeting climate commitments, weathering geopolitical shocks, and navigating demographic shifts?
 Coming from Bangladesh, a country on the front lines of climate change, I have witnessed firsthand how policy uncertainty and geopolitical tensions complicate this challenge.

 Current research directions